Guy-Ronen/SE02-ALDS/data_structures/linked_list/README.md

 - Deletion: If you accidentally remove the single link to a node, that node’s data and any following nodes could be lost to your application, leaving you with orphaned nodes.
 This has a time-complexity of `O(1)`.

-- Traverse/search: both traversing and searching will have a time-complexity of `O(n)` at worst case in which we will have to traverse through the entire list.
+- Search: both traversing and searching will have a time-complexity of `O(n)` at worst case in which we will have to traverse through the entire list.